wanglin86769/web-pvtools/README.md

 The frontend is a single page application based on Vue.js framework and provides the following PV tools,

 * PV status monitor
-* caget, caput, camonitor, cainfo
+* pvget, pvput, pvmonitor, pvinfo
 * probe, StripTool, X/Y Plot

 The backend is a customized version of pvws including the following modifications,